CodingJhames/CodingJhames/README.md

-# Hi, I'm James 👋:neckbeard:
+# Hi, I'm James 👋:computer:

 A young Attorney from Colombia, becoming Data scientist in process!:computer: